 Comments: You don't need to follow the EU to find this absolutely hilarious - the lovesick Master, the Doctor completely blind to the chaos he causes, the one scene only visits by companions, and possibly the best humorous characterization.
 Just read the thing.

 Synopsis: Corporal Beverly Powell, a known historian, has just joined UNIT, and is joined for lunch by the Third Doctor, who is rumored to have shut himself in his laboratory after Jo Grant left him.
-They get into a disagreement over Lord Robert Dudleynote who was almost married off to Mary, Queen of Scots, by her sister, Elizabeth I, and decide to revisit the period to prove which one is right.
+They get into a disagreement over Lord Robert Dudleynote who was almost married off to Mary, Queen of Scots, by her cousin, Elizabeth I, and decide to revisit the period to prove which one is right.
 As Beverly attempts to prove Dudley's innocence, a sinister shadow seeks the life of Dudley's ailing wife, Lady Amye Rosbart-Dudley.

 Comments: All I can say is that it's definitely worth a read.
 Also, if you squint, you can spot the First Doctor at some point in the story!
 Good show again, Rich!